 Any user you have added to the Change Management Server can log in from any Client.
 When any site-specific modifications are complete, ensure that you check in all changed setting files under the "Custom Project Settings" folder in the Manager tab of the Navigator.
-You need to do this from only one PAC Change Management Thick Client.
+You need to do this from only one PAC Change Management Client.

-1.4 PRODUCT AUTHORIZATION
+1.4 Product Authorization

-A new installation of Logic Developer - PLC provides a 4-day trial license with full access to Logic Developer - PLC features.
-This license overrides all other licensing and cannot be removed.
-Any licensing added is apparent on the fifth day.
+A new installation of Logic Developer - PLC comes with a 4-day trial period with full access to all Logic Developer - PLC features.
+This trial period can be overwritten by installing a license, but it will resume if the added license is revoked or expires during the 4-day trial period.